 Amy Brandt, the former head of a General Electric Co.
-(GE) home lender, joined Prospect Mortgage LLC as the company targets a segment of residential lending that larger firms retreated from.
+(GE:US) home lender, joined Prospect Mortgage LLC as the company targets a segment of residential lending that larger firms retreated from.

 Brandt will serve as the company’s president of correspondent lending, in which closed mortgages are bought from other originators, and servicing as it expands in those businesses, the Sherman Oaks, California-based firm said today in an e-mailed statement.

 “We see a tremendous opportunity to greatly expand our national correspondent lending platform” and fill “a void that currently exists in the marketplace,” Chief Executive Office Ron Bergum said in the statement.
 “Amy knows how to build a successful business.
 She will play a critical role in guiding the strategy.”

 Prospect Mortgage, which is backed by private-equity firm Sterling Partners, joins companies including PennyMac Mortgage Investment Trust (PMT:US), Fifth Third Bancorp (FITB:US) and Ocwen Financial Corp.
 (OCN:US) in seeking to take advantage of a retreat from correspondent lending by some larger financial firms including Bank of America Corp.